 About multiple tooth implants

-The traditional method of repairing missing teeth is a bridge that cements onto neighboring teeth.
-Unfortunately, this requires grinding down those adjacent teeth so that they can act as support.
+The traditional method of replacing lost teeth is to cement a bridge onto the neighboring teeth.
+This process unfortunately requires the grinding down of neighboring teeth to provide support.

-Multiple tooth implants, or an implant-supported bridge, are a better way to fix the problem.
-This method uses multiple implants in your jaw to replace the roots of the teeth, thereby supporting the bridge without damaging surrounding teeth.
-The result is a replacement that looks and feels completely natural.
+A superior solution to the problem is using multiple tooth implants or an implant-supported bridge.
+This technique involves placing several implants in the jaw to replace the roots of the teeth, supporting the bridge without harming adjacent teeth.
+The outcome is a natural-looking and feeling replacement.

 Before and After Photos